cerino-ligutom/vue-apollo-experiment/README.md

 ## Updating the TypeScript types for queries/mutations on the client and/or the schema on the server

 The TypeScript types are generated using GraphQL Code Generator which is installed on the root directory so if you want to play with the queries/mutations or server schema, you'll have to install the dependencies and run the codegen first to get the updated types.
+Do the commands below on the root directory.

 Install dependencies: